Chapter 1: Insurance Programs

 Vanderbilt’s term life insurance plan offers a benefit equal to four times the base annual rate of pay, up to a maximum of $500,000 with no medical underwriting.
 The plan begins for a full-time faculty member immediately on the appointment date.
 Vanderbilt pays the basic benefit equal to the base annual salary.
 The voluntary part of the plan offers the faculty member the option to purchase an additional one, two, or three times the base annual salary up to a maximum of $500,000 (or $1,000,000 if evidence of insurability is provided and salary allows).
 The faculty member pays the cost for the voluntary portion elected.

-The plan also provides, at University cost, $5,000 in life insurance for the faculty member’s spouse or certified domestic partner and $2,500 for each dependent child.
+The plan also provides, at University cost, $5,000 in life insurance for the faculty member’s spouse and $2,500 for each dependent child.
 Dependent children are covered from 0 days to age 19 (to age 23 if a full-time student).
 When both husband and wife are employed at Vanderbilt and eligible for dependent life benefits, the dependent life benefits are provided to each.

 The premium changes as age and salary advance for the faculty member.
 Benefits increase automatically with salary increments.
 However, active employees ages 65 and older will have coverage equal to a prorated percent of the amount of coverage elected.